gabrielcsapo/node-flat-db/README.md

 ## Changelog

-See changes for each version in the [release notes](https://github.com/typicode/lowdb/releases).
+See changes for each version in the [release notes](https://github.com/typicode/flat-db/releases).

 ## Limits

-lowdb is a convenient method for storing data without setting up a database server.
+flat-db is a convenient method for storing data without setting up a database server.
 It is fast enough and safe to be used as an embedded database.

 However, if you seek high performance and scalability more than simplicity, you should probably stick to traditional databases like MongoDB.